mabahj/MMM-Farevarsel/README.md

 ## Changelog

-- 2019-11-11: First attempt at creating a (this) MagicMirror Module.
+- 2024-09-10: Review: Remove deprecated dependency 'request' and little changes like formatting and typos.
+No functional changes.
 - 2024-09-09: Updated to 2.0 API, the previous was depreciated.
 Added user agent, as required by met.no.
-Added some county information in the README.md and improved information when it failed (server side error log)
+Added some county information in the README.md and improved information when it failed (server side error log).
+- 2019-11-11: First attempt at creating a (this) MagicMirror Module.

 ## Known Issues

 - I am not a software developer.
 There are probably a lot of things that can fail.
 But it work just fine for me.
-- It depends on some deprecated modules with (or without) security issues.
-I run this internally only, but you may have other considerations.
 PRs welcome. :)

 ## Using the module